 Last week was an exciting week for The Dry Eye Clinic; after patiently waiting for all the building work to be completed, we finally moved into our brand new premises.
 The new spacious treatment rooms allow us to continue giving the best service to all of our patients, but in a more relaxing atmosphere than was previously possible.

-For those of you who suffer from chronic dry eyes, and are considering the Lipiflow treatment that we offer, I would like to explain over the next few blogs how Lipiflow can provide you with a more beneficial treatment than those you may have previously tried at home.
+For those of you who suffer from chronic dry eyes and are looking for a dry eyes remedy, you should consider the Lipiflow treatment that we offer.
+I would like to explain over the next few blogs how Lipiflow can provide you with a more beneficial treatment than those you may have previously tried at home.
 So this month we are going to be focussing on the ‘heat’ aspect of the treatment.

 You may wonder why heat is required in the first place?
 Let’s start with a brief explanation of the reason many people experience problems.

 The tear film is made up of three layers.
 The outer lipid layer is extremely important in preventing the underlying ‘watery’ layer from evaporating.
 Any compromise to this outer layer can lead to an unstable tear film and symptoms of dry eyes.

 The lipid layer is produced by glands in the upper and lower eyelids.
 These glands frequently become blocked, resulting in a reduced amount of lipid being released.
 The effect of this can be a thin, insufficient lipid layer, causing the tears to evaporate too quickly resulting in symptoms of burning, itching and the sensation of grittiness – symptoms many of you unfortunately experience on a daily basis.